 It also beats the penny challenge when it comes to the easiest for kids.
 If your kids receive allowances or earn money from odd jobs (like babysitting or mowing lawns), this challenge is the perfect way to teach them the importance of saving.

 Also called the bi-weekly savings plan, this challenge is almost the exact same as the 52-week money savings challenge.
 The only difference is that instead of setting aside your savings amount each week, you do so every two weeks.

 The reason this challenge is popular is because most people get paid bi-weekly.
 Saving a certain amount of money each time you get paid versus every week is a bit more achievable and—if you’re saving a larger chunk of change—less stressful.

 8. One Year Savings Challenge

-The one year savings challenge is similar to the 52 week one, but instead of letting the week you are on determine the amount you save, you save a specific amount every time.
+The one-year savings challenge is similar to the 52 weeks one, but instead of letting the week you are on determine the amount you save, you save a specific amount every time.

 Instead of saving $1 on Week 1 and $26 on Week 26, you’ll save the same amount of money every week—such as saving $15 every week for one year.